dhil/pthandlers/README.md

-# pthread-handlers
+# Pthandlers: affine effect handling via POSIX threads
-an encoding of affine effect handlers using pthreads
+This library provides a proof-of-concept encoding of affine effect handlers using pthreads.